enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 9 - Statistical Inferences.md

 		This doesn't get information (spatial) about the signal.
 		Because we smooth that shit out,the activation of the signal will spread to surrounding signals
 	2. Cluster level inference
+		1. what are clusters?
+			A group of contiguous voxels, with the t above a stat.level Uc how do you know a cluster is stat. significant? compare its size to the cluster size threshold k
 		Ho do we do decide what cluster and what level of activation are relevant?
 		You find the t-values of every voxels.
 Do a plot by time and define a thresold Uc =krelevant for the cluster.
 		Set the cluster threshold: Not too low nor too high